Quantum critical point: Quantum critical endpoints

 Quantum critical points arise when a susceptibility diverges at zero temperature.
 There are a number of materials (such as CeNi2Ge2) where this occurs serendipitously.
 More frequently a material has to be tuned to a quantum critical point.
 Most commonly this is done by taking a system with a second-order phase transition which occurs at nonzero temperature and tuning it—for example by applying pressure or magnetic field or changing its chemical composition.
 CePd2Si2 is such an example, where the antiferromagnetic transition which occurs at about 10K under ambient pressure can be tuned to zero temperature by applying a pressure of 28,000 atmospheres.
 Less commonly a first-order transition can be made quantum critical.
 First-order transitions do not normally show critical fluctuations as the material moves discontinuously from one phase into another.
 However, if the first order phase transition does not involve a change of symmetry then the phase diagram can contain a critical endpoint where the first-order phase transition terminates.
 Such an endpoint has a divergent susceptibility.
 The transition between the liquid and gas phases is an example of a first-order transition without a change of symmetry and the critical endpoint is characterized by critical fluctuations known as critical opalescence.

 A quantum critical endpoint arises when a nonzero temperature critical point is tuned to zero temperature.
 One of the best studied examples occurs in the layered ruthenate metal, Sr3Ru2O7 in a magnetic field.
 This material shows metamagnetism with a low-temperature first-order metamagnetic transition where the magnetization jumps when a magnetic field is applied within the directions of the layers.
 The first-order jump terminates in a critical endpoint at about 1 kelvin.
 By switching the direction of the magnetic field so that it points almost perpendicular to the layers, the critical endpoint is tuned to zero temperature at a field of about 8 teslas.
 The resulting quantum critical fluctuations dominate the physical properties of this material at nonzero temperatures and away from the critical field.
 The resistivity shows a non-Fermi liquid response, the effective mass of the electron grows and the magnetothermal expansion of the material is modified all in response to the quantum critical fluctuations.

-Non-equilibrium quantum phase transition

-An intuitive guess of the effect of a quantum critical point being affected by noise would be that the external noise defines an effective temperature.
-This effective temperature would introduce a well defined energy scale in the problem and break the scale invariance of the quantum critical point.
-On the contrary, it was recently found that certain types of noise can induce a non-equilibrium quantum critical state.
-This state is out-of-equilibrium because of the continuous energy flow introduced by the noise, but it still retains the scale invariant behavior typical of critical points.